denalena/blog/content/posts/2023-02-16-hugo/index.md

 date: 2023-02-16 00:00:00
 ---

-So, it has been 3 months since I started this blog and I haven't been very active yet, but there are some posts in the pipeline I swear.

 When I started this blog, I wanted to make a post of how I set it up.
 Now comes is the time!
 Although I have to say, I kind of forgot what my pain points were back then, but I remember that I tried using GitHub Pages and Jekyll, and with both of them I wasn't happy.

 What I wanted was: